mui/mui-x/docs/data/data-grid/state/state.md

 You can use `apiRef.current.exportState()` to save a snapshot of the state to an external storage (e.g. using `localStorage` or `redux`).
 This way the state can be persisted on refresh or navigating to another page.
 This is done by listening on the `beforeunload` event.
-When used in an SPA the `useLayoutEffect` cleanup function is being used instead.
+When the component is unmounted, the `useLayoutEffect` cleanup function is being used instead.

 {{"demo": "SaveAndRestoreStateInitialState.js", "bg": "inline", "defaultCodeOpen": false}}